kaios/kaios/README.md

 Small, customizable 64-bit Linux distribution aimed towards projects that need a small OS.
 Currently the initramfs and kernel are 14Mb.

+ATTENTION: Please note this is not the same KaiOS that is being used on mobile devices.
+The KaiOS that is found on mobile devices is a port of Firefox OS and has is unrelated to this project.

 Note:
 PXE boot support only at this moment.